-- A. The length of work year and workday shall be in accordance with the hours and days defined by the position description terms of employment.
+- A. The length of the work year and workday shall be in accordance with the hours and days defined by the position description terms of employment.
 Changes to the length of workday shall be in accordance with the applicable provisions of this agreement.
 Anticipated changes shall be shared with the employee in the spring preceding the upcoming school year when possible.
 Changes in work year will be brought to Leadership Team and/or Labor Management. - 1.
-Language Specialists will have a 191 day work year with seven (7) additional days prior to the start of their work year beginning with the 2020-21 school year.
-Employees shall have the following compensation options: - a.
-Report up to seven (7) supplemental days during the September reporting period and paid as a lump sum in the September payroll cycle. - b.
-Report up to seven (7) days of earned compensatory time, allowing the staff to access additional leave, as approved by the supervisor, during the year.
-Excluded dates from compensatory leave are parent teacher conferences and the beginning of the school year. - B. The normal workday shall be contained between the hours of 7:00 a.m. and 5:00 p.m.
+Language Specialists will have a 191-day work year with seven (7) additional days to complete registrations for students outside of their workday. - a.
+These seven (7) days shall be completed at the discretion of the language specialist.
+These days may be completed any time during the school year and reported on an exception hours form.
+The employee can either be paid or be provided compensatory time and they indicate this on their exception hours form.
+Excluded dates from taking compensatory leave are parent teacher conferences and the beginning of the school year.
+Unused comp time is paid out in the August paycheck. - B. The normal workday shall be contained between the hours of 7:00 a.m. and 5:00 p.m.
 Specific work-hours information may be provided by the building/program and/or HR as appropriate. - 1.
-Bilingual Specialists' regular schedule shall start no more than thirty (30) minutes before the student day begins and ends no more than thirty (30) minutes after the student day ends. - C. In the event the District delays the start of school by one or two hours due to weather, employees have the option of using Emergency leave in order to travel to work when the roads have improved. - D. Additional hours may be offered outside of the regular workday to provide interpreter services for students and families at school meetings and events. - E. All Deaf/Hard of Hearing Interpreters, all Bilingual Specialists and Language Specialists will be offered the opportunity to volunteer to provide either interpretive or bilingual services and shall receive overtime when applicable.
+Bilingual Specialists' regular schedule shall start no more than thirty (30) minutes before the student day begins and ends no more than thirty (30) minutes after the student day ends. - C. In the event the District delays the start of school by one or more hours due to weather, employees have the option of using Emergency Leave in order to travel to work when the roads have improved.
+In the event there is a unique situation that will result in the employee's arrival to work being delayed by thirty (30) minutes or less from their normal scheduled start time, the employee will contact the supervisor with their estimated arrival time information and the time will not be deducted from emergency leave. - D. Additional hours may be offered outside of the regular workday to provide interpreter services for students and families at school meetings and events. - E. All Deaf/Hard of Hearing Interpreters, all Bilingual Specialists and Language Specialists will be offered the opportunity to volunteer to provide either interpretive or bilingual

+Page 69 of 168 SEA/Educational Support Specialists services and shall receive overtime when applicable.
 In consultation with the employee's program supervisor, employees may opt to flex their schedule.